Lynette Plenderleith – President

 Teisha Sloane-Lay – Events Coordinator

-Teisha is a zoologist with experience in fauna research and management in Victoria and southern NSW.
+Teisha is an ecologist and Forest and Wildlife Officer for DELWP, with a passion for threatened species conservation and community education.
 She has undertaken a plethora of frog surveys, through work and her upbringing on her family’s farming property, as well as management plans on threatened frog species.
 Bonus fun fact: Sloane’s Froglet (Crinia sloanei), discovered by Frogs Victoria Patron Murray Littlejohn in 1958, was named after Teisha’s Grandfather, Ian Sloane.

 Interested in joining the Frogs Victoria committee?
 Please contact us.
 Elections are held at the Annual General Meeting or Special General Meeting if there is a vacancy.
 Please see the document below for more details.